cajthamlmatej/SchoolDiscordBot/README.md

     "role": "id of the channel",
     "event": "id of the channel",
     "event-archive": "id of the channel",
+    "news": "id of the channel",
-    "news": "id of the channel"
+    "annoucement": "id of the channel"
   },
   "modules": {
     // auto reaction